MikeRogers0/MikeRogersIO/src/_posts/2019-09-06-storing-a-string-in-active-storage.md

 ---
 layout: post
 title: Storing a String in ActiveStorage
-categories:
- – blog
-published: true
-meta:
 description: Rails ActiveStorage is a great way of saving files, but you can also store blobs of text.
-  index: true
 ---

 Recently, I came across a useful way to use ActiveStorage.
 I had a text field on my model, that stored about 200 kB of data that was only being read a handful of times.
 A quick estimate suggested this single column contained about 90% of the databases content.